 - Encourage residents to take the actions and steps for safe and healthy homes

 35 million homes across America suffer at least one health or safety hazard.
-Considering this number, there is a great need to generate greater awareness and advocate for long-term solutions that will provide healthier housing for all persons.
+There is a great need to generate greater awareness and advocate for long-term solutions that will provide healthier housing for all persons.
 NHHM also aims to present no-cost or low-cost strategies and solutions that help create healthy homes.
-2021’s healthy homes theme is The Power of Partnerships, which highlights how partnerships are necessary to ensure healthier homes nationwide.
+2021’s NHHM theme is The Power of Partnerships, which highlights how partnerships are necessary to ensure healthier homes nationwide.

 The Office of Lead Hazard Control and Healthy Homes (OLHCHH), a division of the U.S. Department of Housing and Urban Development (HUD), organizes NHHM.
-If you weren’t aware HUD has a division that specializes in lead hazard control and creating healthier homes–you’re certainly not alone.
+If you weren’t aware of HUD’s division that specializes in lead hazard control and creating healthier homes—you’re certainly not alone.
 You are, however, likely aware of the significant health threats lead exposure presents.
 Lead is a health risk for both adults and children.
-On average, lead exposure is affecting over 500,000 children in America each year.
+On average, lead exposure affects over 500,000 children in America each year.

-Lead-based paint and subsequent lead dust are the primary sources of lead poisoning.
-Homes built before 1978 (the year legislation passed officially banning lead-based paint) likely contain lead-based paint.
-It’s particularly important to assess older homes for lead paint as exposure can continue even if the walls have long since been painted over with non-lead paint.
-And that goes for all homes regardless of structure–apartments, condos, houses, living facilities, etc.
+Lead-based paint and lead dust are the primary sources of indoor lead poisoning.
+Homes built before 1978 likely contain lead-based paint.
+It’s particularly important to assess older homes for lead paint because exposure can occur even if the walls have long since been painted over with non-lead paint.
+And that goes for all homes regardless of structure—apartments, condos, houses, living facilities, etc.

 What Are Healthy Homes?

-A healthy home is one which provides occupants with a safe and sanitary space that helps prevent against disease and injury.
+A healthy home is one that provides occupants with a safe and sanitary space that helps prevent against disease and injury.
 Therefore, there are numerous factors that contribute to healthy housing.
-Areas of concern range from physical hazards, chemical exposure, housing access and affordability, and of course–air quality.
-It is well established that the indoor spaces one occupies greatly impacts their overall health and wellbeing.
+Areas of concern range from physical hazards, chemical exposure, housing access and affordability and of course—air quality.
+It is well established that the indoor spaces one occupies greatly impact their overall health and wellbeing.
 And indoor air quality is a significant piece of overall indoor environmental health.
-Creating a healthy home is particularly crucial considering the average amount of time clocked indoors–a whopping 90%!
+Creating a healthy home is particularly crucial considering the average amount of time clocked indoors—a whopping 90%!